 Marta Minujin makes plush sculptures and immersive environments, strung with glowing neon lights.
-She engages in public performances with active participations and physical contact with her viewers.
+She created ‘Happenings’ in neon and Day-Glo colors that riffed between Pop and interactive art.
+Her engagement in public performances with active participants allowed for physical contact with her viewers.

 When Minujin was a sixteen year old teenager in Buenos Aires, she secretly married Juan Carlos Gomez Sabatini an economist; they are still together today.
 She falsified records to get a marriage license in order to travel internationally on her own.
 A scholarship from the National Arts Foundation enabled her to travel to Paris and join its burgeoning art scene.
 She was one of the young artists from Angentina featured in a 1960 exhibition by a Paris Biennale judge.